 Today we are on Snow Day number 2 and have just been told that our schools will be closed tomorrow too.
-Obviously for the children this was met with many whoops of joy, for me it’s mixed emotions.
+Obviously, for the children this was met with many whoops of joy, for me it’s mixed emotions.
 I love the opportunity to spend more time with the children but working from home means that my working day doesn’t just stop.
-I worked as much as I could but with three little people at home it wasn’t easy.
+I worked as much as I could but with three little people at home, it wasn’t easy.

 Snow Day No 1

 Yesterday we had lots of fun in the snow, we played out with our neighbours in the morning, throwing snowballs, building snowmen, sledging (albeit on a flat surface) and chasing the dog around.
-Lillie was the first one to come back in the house because her fingers and toes were so cold, about 40 minutes later she was followed by Ollie whose fingers were ‘dropping off’ and Albie finally came in about an hour after that as he was playing with one of his friends from school and a couple of the neighbours teenage children.
+Lillie was the first one to come back in the house because her fingers and toes were so cold, about 40 minutes later she was followed by Ollie whose fingers were ‘dropping off’ and Albie finally came in about an hour after that as he was playing with one of his friends from school and a couple of the neighbour’s teenage children.

-Back in the warmth we decided on a DVD day but since nobody could decide on one film to watch together they all separated into their respective bedrooms to snuggle under blankets with snacks and warm drinks.
+Back in the warmth, we decided on a DVD day but since nobody could decide on one film to watch together they all separated into their respective bedrooms to snuggle under blankets with snacks and warm drinks.
 I had the bonus that school pack-ups had already been made so I didn’t need to take a break to prepare lunch.

 With lunch out of the way and the sun shining outside, the Beans and I decided to take Bramble for a walk on the fields to get some fresh air and it really was fresh!
 They enthusiastically made Snow Angels and chased Bramble back and forth.
 Even though we were wrapped up, our short walk left us all with painfully cold fingers and toes.
-We popped to the local shop for sweets because I thought that would help to take their mind of the cold but they were so cold they couldn’t keep their hands out of their pockets long enough to eat them.
+We popped to the local shop for sweets because I thought that would help to take their mind off the cold but they were so cold they couldn’t keep their hands out of their pockets long enough to eat them.